Nimbus Publishing is the largest English-language publisher east of Toronto.

 As of March, 2008 Nimbus publishing has made an official commitment to be a more environmentally friendly company.
 For more information, read about our commitment here.
 And find out more about publishing industry paper practices through Markets Initiative.

-We acknowledge the financial support of the Government through the Book Publishing Industry Development Program (BPIDP) and the Canada Council for the Arts, and the province of Nova Scotia through the Department of Tourism, Culture and Heritage for our publishing activities.
+We acknowledge the financial support from the Government of Canada, the Canada Council for the Arts, and the province of Nova Scotia through the Department of Tourism, Culture and Heritage for our publishing activities.